 From Up Your Arsenal onwards, the series has a running gag in the form of Dr. Nefarious's unfortunate tendency to seize up and broadcast Lance and Janice, the plot of which becomes increasingly ridiculous with each new episode.

-In the Nancy Drew game series from Her Interactive, Nancy seems to be following a still-unseen weirdo named Sonny Joon from one game to the next.
-Wherever an investigation takes her, doodling, UFO-obsessed Sonny is likely to have worked there, vacationed there, or corresponded with someone there, only to leave some time before your arrival.
+In the Nancy Drew game series from Her Interactive, you seem to be following a still-unseen weirdo named Sonny Joon from one game to the next.
+Wherever an investigation takes you, doodling, UFO-obsessed Sonny is likely to have worked there, vacationed there, or corresponded with someone there, only to leave some time before your arrival.
 Also, references to Koko Kringles and Krolmeister show up at least once in each game